m4jing/english-in-use/Section-02/table.md

+---
+description: Table, a piece of furniture that consists of a flat top supported by legs. (桌子，台子，茶几)
+---

 # table

 ## Verb + n. (at home)

 - sit at a table
 - leave the table
-- lay / set the table
+- lay / set the table = put teh plates, knives, etc. on the table for a meal: 摆餐具
 - clear the table

 ## Verb + n. (in a restaurant)